Rugby sevens at the 2020 Summer Olympics – Women's qualification: Olympic qualification event

-A 12-team repechage tournament was scheduled to be held from 20–21 June 2020, but was postponed due to the COVID-19 pandemic.
+A 12-team repechage tournament was scheduled to be held from 20 to 21 June 2020, but was postponed due to the COVID-19 pandemic.
 A new venue and date for the tournament has yet to be announced.
 Two runners-up from each of the six continental qualification tournaments will play, with the winner and runner-up advancing to the Olympic tournament.